Home » Homemaking » Cleaning » Stains » How To Remove Oil Stains On Driveway and Asphalt

 3. Sweep off the mixture with a broom and discard.
 Repeat the process if needed.

-4. If the stain isn’t completely gone, add dishwashing liquid to the stain and scrub with a brush for 3 to 5 minutes.
+4. If the stain isn’t completely gone, add liquid dish soap to the stain and scrub with a brush for 3 to 5 minutes.
 Wash off with water and allow to dry.

 An important thing to note is to always remove the residue of the oil and cleaning agents used from your driveway once it’s loosened.
 When you leave it in place, it will most likely re-stain your driveway once it dries up.